 Advantages of Using Fiber Optics for Temperature Measurements

-Whether used for communications or infrared temperature measurement, fiber optics offer some inherent advantages for measurements in industrial
+Whether used for communications or infrared temperature measurement, fiber optics offer some inherent advantages for measurements in industrial and/or harsh environments:

 - Unaffected by electromagnetic interference (EMI) from large motors, transformers, welders and the like;

 - Unaffected by radio frequency interference (RFI) from wireless communications and lightning activity;

 - Can be positioned in hard-to-reach or view places;